2025 NFL Draft: Instant Fantasy Football Reactions to Every Round 1 Pick

 Team Needs: TE, LB, S

 This was a case of best available.
-If the Seahawks were going to take any lineman high it was going to be a guard.
-None of the team’s starters on the line were drafted before 2022, solidifying Seattle’s commitment to get younger and more talented on its line.
+If the Seahawks were going to take any lineman high, it was going to be a guard.
+None of the team’s starters on the line were drafted before 2022, solidifying Seattle’s commitment to get younger and more talented on an offensive line that ranked near the bottom last year.

 Fantasy impact?
-RB Kenneth Walker should be able to rebound from a poor yards per carry during the 2024-25 season.
-Walker is a serviceable starter who cannot get worse with this pick and offensive line.
+Kenneth Walker should be able to rebound from an inefficient season.
+Walker has shown flashes and should only see improvement with the most athletic guard in the draft.
 This also makes the case of drafting Sam Darnold much more intriguing.

 Pick 19, Tampa Bay Buccaneers – WR Emeka Egbuka